 Q. What are key experiences?
 What key experiences will my student go on?

 A. Key experiences are a *key* part of the Great River experience!
 All students, fourth grade and up, go on overnight camping with their peers and teachers.
 These trips are level-specific and frequently, the students' highlight of the year.
 Our 6th grade bridge students have the opportunity to learn about sustainable agriculture at Philadelphia Community Farm.

 Q. How can I get more involved with the school and meet other GRS families?

 A. Our Parent Engagement Group was made just for that!
-Your 6th grade bridge PEG ambassador is Autumn Koch, who can be reached at email@example.com.
+Check the PEG website for a full list of classroom ambassadors or reach them at firstname.lastname@example.org.

 Q. How do I stay up-to-date with Great River news?

 A. We send out a monthly school-wide newsletter (usually on the first Monday of the month), occasional lower adolescent-specific communications via email, and urgent communications via text message and phone calls.
 In order to effectively communication with you, we need your current contact information!
 Here's a video showing you how to update your contact information in Powerschool.